 There are also some programs available through other conservation organizations that are featured on this page.

 Proper forestry practices can provide wind and water erosion protection, can make poor land more productive and can create wildlife habitat.
 In addition, trees can provide windbreaks and shade, helping to reduce heating and cooling costs.
 Trees also take in carbon dioxide and release oxygen, helping to reduce greenhouse gas emissions.

 The CRCA offers a tree planting program to rural landowners on a cost-sharing basis.
-We deliver reforestation programs in partnership with the Trees Ontario Foundation and the Ontario Ministry of Natural Resources.
+We deliver reforestation programs in partnership with the Forests Ontario and the Ontario Ministry of Natural Resources and Forestry.
 Details are provided below.

 50 Million Tree Program

 The Ontario government wishes to have 50 million seedlings planted by the year 2025.
 The requirements for this program are as follows.